-Orange Lab Heliodon version III was accomplished with support from a second grant that provided advanced solutions for acquiring the data relative to the simulation.
-Leveraging our rich our expertise in the field of architectural endoscopy at the Laboratory of Urban Simulation at Politecnico di Milano headed by Professor Fausto Curti and Professor Peter Bosselmann (UC Berkeley), it was possible to integrate the heliodon with several micro cameras and endoscopic solutions.
-All components are integrated into a graphical user interface running on Windows 7.
+Orange Lab Heliodon version III was completed with a second grant from the University to provide advanced solutions for acquiring the data relative to the simulation.
+Grabbing for our knowledge in the field of architectural endoscopy at the Laboratory of Urban Simulation at Politecnico di Milano headed by Professor Fausto Curti and Professor Peter Bosselmann (UC Berkeley), we were able to integrate the heliodon with several micro cameras and endoscopic solutions.
+All integrated into the provided graphical user interface running on Windows 7.

 Orange Heliodon is a robotic heliodon with a fixed light source.
-It is a device that is ideal for research and development due to its high repeatability and simulation accuracy as well as the powerful software tools that facilitates easy customization in every major languages (Python and C# are the interfaces and examples provided).
+It is a device ideal to be used in the research and development thanks for its high repeatability and accuracy of the simulation and also for the powerful software tools that can make customization very easy to do by the final user in every major languages (Python and C# are the interfaces and examples provided).

-Simulating the play of sun-light with the materials and the forms of any spaces at any position or orientation can be done easily in just a few seconds.
+Simulation of the play of sun light with the materials and the forms of any spaces at any position in the world and at any orientation can be done easily and fast in a few seconds.

-The version installed (LAB) can also move fluently between two points to accurately simulate the path of the sun in the sky and can capture a movie of the shadow motion in real time.
+The version installed (LAB) can also move fluently between two points to accurately simulate the path of the sun in the sky and allowing the capture of a movie of the shadow motion in real time.

-Using the included micro cameras provided and coupling the endoscopic solutions with micro camera (1.4Mpx and 5Mpx) and a Nikon 800 camera (36Mpx) enable imaging at the highest resolution and capturing videos of the simulations.
+The micro cameras provided and the endoscopic solutions coupled with micro camera (1.4Mpx and 5Mpx) and a Nikon 800 camera (36Mpx) can record at the highest resolution image and videos of the simulations.

-The Orange heliodon with its sturdy supporting table accommodates heavy (max 17kg) and large (hemisphere of diameter 1.4m) models.
+The Orange heliodon with its large supporting table accomodates heavy (max 17kg) and large (hemisphere of diameter 1.4m) model.

 Giulio Podesta of Nitter says: